 3. THE COSTS OF THE SERVICES TO BE PROVIDED BY THE ADVISOR AND THE STRUCTURE OF THE ADVISOR'S FEE UNDER THE ADVISORY AGREEMENT.
-In considering the advisory fee and total expenses of the Fund, the Board reviewed comparisons to the peer funds and the Advisor's similarly managed accounts for other types of clients, as well as all expense waivers and reimbursements for the Fund.
-When reviewing fees charged to other separately managed accounts, the Board took into account the type of account and the differences in the management of that account that might be germane to the difference, if any, in the fees charged to such accounts.
+In considering the advisory fee and total expenses of the Fund, the Board reviewed comparisons to the Morningstar peer funds and the Cohort.
+The Board also noted that the Advisor stated it does not have any other similarly managed accounts.